-Chapter 5
+5

-Structs
+Using Structs to Structure Related Data

-A struct, short for structure, is a custom data type that lets us name and package together multiple related values that make up a meaningful group.
-If you come from an object-oriented language, a struct is like an object’s data attributes.
-In the next section of this chapter, weyou’ll talk about learn how to define methods on your structs;: methods are how you specify the behavior that goes along withis associated with a struct’s data.
-The struct and enum (that we will talk about in Chapter 6) concepts are the building blocks for creating new types in your program’s domain in order to take full advantage of Rust’s compile-time type checking.
+A struct, or structure, is a custom data type that lets us name and package together multiple related values that make up a meaningful group.
+If you’re familiar with an object-oriented language, a struct is like an object’s data attributes.
+In this chapter, we'll compare and contrast tuples with structs, demonstrate how to use structs, and discuss how to define methods and associated functions on structs to specify behavior associated with a struct's data.
+The struct and enum (which is discussed in Chapter 6) concepts are the building blocks for creating new types in your program’s domain to take full advantage of Rust’s compile time type checking.

-Prod: link xrefxref
+Prod: link xref

+Defining and Instantiating Structs

-One way of thinking about structs is that they are similar to tuples, which we talked about in Chapter 3.
+Structs are similar to tuples, which were discussed in Chapter 3.
 Like tuples, the pieces of a struct can be different types.
-Unlike tuples, we name each piece of data so that it’s clearer what the values mean.
-Structs are more flexible as a result of these names: we don’t have to rely on the order of the data to specify or access the values of an instance.
+Unlike tuples, we name each piece of data so it’s clear what the values mean.
+As a result of these names, structs are more flexible than tuples: we don’t have to rely on the order of the data to specify or access the values of an instance.

-Prod: link
+Prod: link xref

-To define a struct, we enter the keyword struct and give the whole struct a name.
-A struct’s name should describe what the significance is of these pieces of data being grouped together.
-Then, inside curly braces, we define the names of the pieces of data, which we call fields, and specify each field’s type.
+To define a struct, we enter the keyword struct and name the entire struct.
+A struct’s name should describe the significance of the pieces of data being grouped together.
+Then, inside curly braces, we define the names and types of the pieces of data, which we call fields.
 For example, Listing 5-1 shows a struct to store information about a user account:

 struct User {